Soyhuce/next-ide-helper/README.md

 It provides completion for Eloquent magic (model attributes, scopes, relations, ...), registered macros of Macroable classes, container instances, ...

-All notable changes are described in the [changelog](CHANGELOG.md).

 - [Installation](#installation)
 - [Usage](#usage)